 In my earlier article, “America and the Collapse of Politics,” I discussed the 2013 suicide of Dominique Venner, arguing that his death is paradigmatic of the nihilism of the far-right, with their rejection of a polis based on sacramental ordering.
 My basic argument was that because Christ has come, there can be no going back to the old pagan civic virtues, whether the heroic manliness of Faust and Prometheus, nor the civic virtues of the old Roman republic, nor the vitalism of the Homeric warrior.
 Whatever limited value these pre-Christian ideals may once have contained, they are no more accessible to us now than is pre-Christian Judaism.
 David Bentley Hart makes this point so well in “Christ and Nothing“: with the death of the old mythos at the incarnation, everything was transformed, so that a resuscitation of pre-Christian religion, metaphysics, or even politics, is more than merely anachronistic; it is nihilistic.

 Again, that was the thesis (or one of them) of my article, “America and the Collapse of Politics.”
-I mention this again now because, on the Even of Orthodox Pentecost, Nathanael Kapner (an online preacher of hate who masquerades under the title “Brother Nathanael”), took his racial political theories to new heights of insanity, calling for the establishment of “a White Ethnostate.”
+I mention this again now because, on the eve of Orthodox Pentecost, Nathanael Kapner (an online preacher of hate who goes by the title “Brother Nathanael”), took his racial political theories to new heights of insanity, calling for the establishment of “a White Ethnostate.”
 Borrowing from the Nazi playbook, his latest propaganda features images of white female models alongside calls for racial purity, admonitions against interracial marriage, a string of tweets shaming mixed-race couples, and calls for the establishment of an America structured along ethnocentric lines.
 I have put screenshots of this sickening propaganda in an update at the end of my older article, “Assessing Brother Nathanael’s Racial Political Theories.”

 The truth is that there can be no turning the clock back on Pentecost.
 Consequently, attempts to achieve a Christian state based on ethnic purity can never end well.
 If Nathanael Kapner and other far-right activists are successful in establishing a Christian ethno-state, the result will not be a glorious Carolingian-type kingdom, nor an American version of the Byzantine empire.
-It will be brutal witch-hunting, public lynchings, and the balkanization of our country into waring factions.
+It will be brutal witch-hunting, public lynching, and the balkanization of our country into waring factions.

 What Dominique Venner failed to realize, and what Nathanael Kapner refuses to see, is that now that Christ has come, the only viable organizing principle for the polis is the Eucharist.
 (Spoiler alert for those who haven’t read my book: the Eucharist does have political implications.)
 But the Eucharist is international without being globalist; it celebrates true diversity without lapsing into a multicultural monism (remember, at Pentecost, everyone did not start speaking the same language; rather, everyone could hear the apostles in their own tongue; diversity continued but without the sting of division).

 Venner inadvertently testified to the power of the Eucharist by choosing to kill himself on the altar of Notre Dame, a tragic empty sacrifice that rejects the True Sacrifice and the power of sacramental ordering.
 That Venner’s last gesture recognized—perhaps only instinctively—the power of the Mass, points to a larger problem of the radical right: after the Incarnation, there can be no going back to the glories of paganism, whether the pre-Christian virtues of the old Roman statesmen like Cicero or the martial virtues romanticized by Homer, or the tribalism of an ethnocentric political order.
+Indeed, as Dominique Venner’s suicide reminds us, the attempts to resuscitate a pre-Christian political ideals (and this would include ethno-nationalism) ultimately ends in death and despair.

-But the ethnocentric political solution is not only false at the level of prescription; it is also wrong at the level of diagnosis.
+Yet the ethnocentric political solution is not only false at the level of prescription; it is also wrong at the level of diagnosis.
 The human problem—and thus, the American problem—cannot be diagnosed as simply as Kapner would have us believe, as if moral and political decline follows as the necessary consequence of ethnic impurity.
 (Not that I accept that ethnic purity is even a coherent concept.
 It is not, since Kapner treats “whiteness” as an ethnicity.)
 Solzhenitsyn got closer to the truth when he declared that the line separating good and evil is not racial, but runs through every human heart:

 Gradually it was disclosed to me that the line separating good and evil passes not through states, nor between classes, nor between political parties either—but right through every human heart—and through all human hearts.